nasa-gibs/mrf/src/gdal_mrf/frmts/mrf/MUG.md

 For cloning MRFs, the index of the local cache data is followed immediately by a copy of the cloned MRF index.
 The content of both may be updated during reads.

+To print the content of the index in a human readable form, the following command can be used on UNIX:
+'''
+dd -t u8 --endian big <input_file>
+'''

 # APPENDIX C, Create Options

 In GDAL, a list of key-value string pairs can be used to pass various options to the target driver.
 Using the gdal_translate utility, these options are passed using the –co Key=Value syntax.
 Most of the names of the options supported by MRF have been chosen to match the ones used by TIFF.
 The create options supported by MRF are: